ssj-delta-cu/ssj-overview/README.md

 ## Alternative option - Upload to box.com

 A second option if you are unable to set up git with lfs enabled is to upload the files to the project's private folder on box.
-Access to the upload folder is limited (@andybell, @josue-medellin, @jrmerz, @jessejanko).
+Access to the upload folder is limited (@andybell, @josue-medellin, @jessejanko).
 We will add the files to the appropriate repository.

 [ssj-delta-cu private folder upload](http:/ssj-delta-cu.github.io/ssj-overview/upload.html)